twentyzhang/Empirical_study_based_on_Opencollective/README.md

-# Empirical Study Based on OpenCollective
+# Studying the Effectiveness of Social Media on Open Source Donation Platforms: An Empirical Study

 This repository contains the code and data for an empirical study examining open-source projects on the OpenCollective platform.
 The study analyzes various factors that influence the sustainability and funding of open-source projects, with a focus on the relationship between project activity and external sponsorship.
 The project is structured as follows: